mazen-khaled/Ever-V-Dynamic-Track/README.md

 - Measures vehicle speed, receives data from the Battery ECU, and Take Reading From all car switches.
 - Displays data on the Nextion display using UART.
 - Using Time trigger RTOS To handel data sending to the display.
-- Drivers Used: UART 1/2, SYSTICK TIMER, GPIO
+- Drivers Used: UART 1 for Battery ECU and UART 5 For the screen, SYSTICK TIMER, GPIO
 - Hardware Used: Tiva C, proximity sensor, Nextion display

 ![1723933681656](https://github.com/user-attachments/assets/8206a351-e89c-4ec1-95af-8d8d540353e2)